 Upfront we had a pretty good idea of what the new owners wanted and had in mind.
 Henry then created a 3D mock up of the bed.
 This gave them and us a visualization of what it would look like.
 We were happy to know they were very pleased with the design and things got underway.

-The overall design was pretty straight forward: Ladder on the left, shelving on the right, and queen sized bed in the middle.
+The overall design was pretty straightforward: Ladder on the left, shelving on the right, and a queen-sized bed in the middle.
 The top loft area will serve as an extra place for the girls to hang out and play.
-It’s also big enough for a twin size mattress.
+It’s also big enough for a twin-size mattress.

 The plan for this project was to implement several elements from our home.
-This would insure that the existing modern farmhouse vibe would flow right into this new bunk bed.
+This would ensure that the existing modern farmhouse vibe would flow right into this new bunk bed.

-And we borrowed an element from our covered porches by adding natural look pine tongue and groove planks above the bed.
+We borrowed an element from our covered porches by adding a natural look of pine tongue and groove planks above the bed.

 The two last things to be installed were the brass wall sconces and the black metal ladder and railing.
-I truly feel like this put the icing on the cake!
+I truly feel like this puts the icing on the cake!

 The new owners chose the brass wall sconces, which we love!
 They look great and add just the right amount of glam.
 They also work perfectly with the existing pendant light in the room.

 To top it all off, the new owners chose a pink bedding from Anthropologie that looks absolutely adorable!
-The sheets have a black and white pattern that tie into the black railing and black window frame.
-And there is gold stitching in the pink pillow cases and comforter, which plays off of the brass elements.
+The sheets have a black and white pattern that ties into the black railing and black window frame.
+And there is gold stitching in the pink pillowcases and comforter, which plays off of the brass elements.
 It’s a subtle touch, but it looks so good!